List of Hunter × Hunter characters: Phinks Magcub

-Shalnark
+Shalnark Ryusei

 Shalnark (シャルナーク, Sharunāku) is one of the original Phantom Troupe members from Meteor City and bears the number 6, and from his appearance, seems to be a normal man.
 However, he is one of the most intelligent and quick-thinking members in the group, being highly adept at using computers and information gathering.
 Shalnark is also a licensed Hunter, so he has access to potentially useful information for the Phantom Troupe.
 He ranks tenth in physical power.
 Shalnark is the second member killed by Hisoka after he decides to wipe out the Phantom Troupe following his defeat by Chrollo.
 Shalnark's Nen type is Manipulation.

 His main ability, Black Voice: Mobile Fate Director, allows him to completely control the actions of others remotely using his cell phone after sticking a specialized antenna into their bodies.
 His secondary ability involves applying the antenna upon himself and putting his body on autopilot, resulting in an enhanced state with enough power to devastate most opponents.
 However, he dislikes this ability because he is subject to immense muscle pain for days after its use, and, as he retains no memory or control over what transpires, he can not derive any pleasure or satisfaction when he uses it to win a fight.
 Shalnark came in 17th place in the series' second popularity poll.